Aravindhan-K97/Careerbridge-frontend/README.md

 ## Introduction

-Welcome to **PROJECT CAREERBRIDGE**, a comprehensive job-seeking portal designed to connect job seekers with potential employers.
+Welcome to **CAREERBRIDGE**, a comprehensive job-seeking portal designed to connect job seekers with potential employers.
 This project provides an intuitive user interface to browse job listings, apply for jobs, and interact with an AI-powered chatbot for assistance.
 The application is structured to ensure a seamless user experience with a well-organized codebase.

 ## Project Structure